 • Eat slowly and mindfully: Taking the time to savor each bite can help you to enjoy your food more and to avoid overeating.

 • Try to avoid GI carbs: Several typical high-glycemic indexes (GI) carbohydrates are referred to as the worst carbs after 50.
-Less healthy after the age of 50 foods included sugary drinks like soda and juice, candy and sweets, cake or pastries, white rice, etc.
+Less healthy after the age of 50 foods include sugary drinks like soda and juice, candy and sweets, cake or pastries, white rice, etc.

 Nutrition For Women Over 50